Raku/6.d-prep/TODO/README.md

 [here](https://www.reddit.com/r/perl6/comments/6lstq3/the_hot_new_language_named_rakudo/), there's
 a push to improve the language name.

-The current mood, as I (Zoffix) perceive it, is: there's room for a name extension (e.g. "Foo Perl 6") where "Foo" can be a standalone word people who don't wish to use "Perl" can use.
+The current mood, as I (Zoffix) perceive it, is: ~~there's room for a name extension (e.g. "Foo Perl 6") where "Foo" can be a standalone word people who don't wish to use "Perl" can use~~ (UPDATE: we're now [aiming for a stand-alone alias](https://rakudo.party/post/6lang-The-Naming-Discussion-Update#the6lang) rather than extension).
 However, the change for an entirely new name is not desired.

 To resolve this issue, a month before release date, Zoffix is to: